North Carolina Cryptids

 The Cape Fear River Monster

 The Cape Fear River Monster is a mysterious creature said to inhabit the Cape Fear River in North Carolina.
+The giant serpent-like creature reported near Wilmington and other stretches of the river.
 Descriptions of the creature vary, but it is often depicted as a large, snake-like or serpentine entity.
 It has been the subject of local folklore for years, with occasional sightings fueling speculation and curiosity.
 The creature is sometimes linked to tales of ancient, undiscovered species or cryptids, and remains a part of the area’s rich history of mysterious legends.

 Catawba River Monster